rana/ora/README.md

 The ora package provides a simple ora.Logger interface for logging.
 Logging is disabled by default.
-Specify one of three optional built-in logging packages to enable logging.
-Or, use your own logging package.
+Specify one of three optional built-in logging packages to enable logging; or, use your own logging package.

 To use the standard Go log package: